Message Approval Workflows

 Note: Message Approval Workflows are available on Professional and Advanced plans.

 Whether you want to mitigate errant social posts, avoid grammatical errors or bolster an agency-to-client relationship, approving messages provides a great collaborative opportunity within the platform.
 This guide will cover how approving messages works.

 Define who has specific publishing abilities to specific profiles, as well as assign members of your team with the ability to approve messages for publication.
 You can manage these permissions as you invite each team member, or by selecting a team member in Users & Social Profiles.

-Make sure to select if Any or All of these approvers need to sign off during this step.
+Make sure to select if Any or All approvers need to sign off during this step.

-If you would like to set up an additional step, click Add Another Step and repeat the process for creating a step.
+If you would like to create an additional step, click Add Another Step and repeat the process.

 Completed workflows can be duplicated by clicking and deleted by clicking .
-The ability to edit your workflows is coming soon.
+You can edit a workflow by selecting .

 Watch the video below to learn more about Approval Workflow Settings.